-The School of Social Sciences and Humanities welcomes approximately one hundred international exchange and visiting students each year.
+The School of Social Sciences and Humanities (YKY) welcomes approximately one hundred international exchange and visiting students each year.
 Exchange students come mostly form the School’s Erasmus partner universities in Europe, but we also have exchange agreements with universities in North America, Russia and Japan.
 In addition, the School welcomes a number of students coming through the university-wide bilateral exchange agreements with universities in five continents.
 We also have the possibility of accepting a limited number of international visiting students from universities with which there are no exchange agreements.

 The Guide for International Exchange and Visiting Students offers a good introduction to studying at the University of Tampere.
 Other source of information to international students is the Studies –section of the university web pages.